mapzen/documentation/docs/overview/rate-limits.md

 [Mapzen Optimized Route](https://mapzen.com/documentation/optimized/) finds the most efficient route between many locations.
 The service has these limits:

-- 2 queries per second
+- 2 requests per second
 - 5,000 requests per day
 - The maximum number of locations is 50.
 - The maximum straight-line distance between two locations is 200 kilometers.